 But a trust allows for the gradual transfer of assets based on certain conditions or factors (like graduating college or passing a drug test).

-Here are some other examples of why people use trusts over wills:
+Here are some other examples of why people use them over wills:

 1. Avoiding Probate Court